alehechka/AIMS-Athletics-Inventory-Management-System/README.md

 # Athletics Inventory Management System

-The goal of the AIMS (Athletics Inventory Management System) project is to develop a more sustainable solution UNO Athletics.
+The goal of the AIMS (Athletics Inventory Management System) project is to develop a more sustainable solution for UNO Athletics.
 The application itself will be a React / Node web app which will allow for coaches and staff members to maintain an active inventory of equipment.

 Below are the main features this application will support: